Timinator2000/Algorithm_X/05 - generalized exact cover/04 - mrs knuth.md

 _On top of that, she has struggled with `loudInstrument`s, specifically the __Trumpet__, the __Drums__ and the __Trombone__.
 In the interest of her long-term hearing, she has asked that you make sure no two `loudInstrument`s are ever scheduled back-to-back.
 (A lesson at 11am and a lesson at 1pm are not considered back-to-back since there is an hour lunch break between the two.)_

-No two loud instruments are ever to be scheduled back-to-back, meaning if a trumpet is scheduled on Friday at 10, we must not schedule a trombone on Friday at 11.
+No two loud instruments are ever to be scheduled back-to-back, meaning, if a trumpet is scheduled on Friday at 10, we must not schedule a trombone on Friday at 11.
 Definitely sounds like mutual exclusivity, doesn’t it?

 _For the most part, the kids in school are good kids, but some kids get a bit rowdy when they are with certain friends.
 To avoid disruptions to her schedule, Mrs. Knuth has given you a list of `troublesomePair`s.
 It's important the individuals in these pairs never be scheduled back-to-back.
 There must be at least an hour of time between the two individuals to ensure they don't get each other wound up and start causing trouble._